NaturailyShopify/Naturaily-netlify/_posts/2019-08-21-stick-it-and-the-power-of-event-storming.md

 tags:
   - Software development
 ---
 Miscommunication between business people and engineers is a common issue.
 While we could start pointing fingers and blaming either side, the problem will not go away on its own.
-Teams will miss deadlines because something was not clear, the product will fail to meet the client’s expectations, ergo he won’t be willing to pay another invoice because.
+Teams will miss deadlines because something was not clear, the product will fail to meet the client’s expectations, ergo he won’t be willing to pay another invoice because of it.

 Alberto Brandolini, the creator of the solution I would like to present here, said something really interesting: